MiDataInt/mdi-desktop-app/docs/options/mdi-directories.md

 Developers may additionally want to pre-install tool suites to make them easier for others to use.
-You can access such hosted installations by providing a value for `Host Directory`, i.e., the full path to a different, pre-existing MDI Directory.
+You can access such hosted installations by providing a value for `Host Directory`, i.e., the full path to a different, pre-existing `MDI Directory`.
 Stage 1 pipeline containers and environments and
 Stage 2 app library folders will be used from that directory instead of from `MDI Directory`.